 The Spark in the Machine by Dr Daniel Keown

 Yoga The Spirit & Practice of Moving and Stillness by Erich Schiffmann

 Yoga of the Subtle Body by Tias Little

-I am happy to loan out the books I still have copies of.
+I am happy to loan out the books if I still have a copy.
 And please recommend any to me in class……….

 Om shanti, Karen